 - Clarification of fruit juices, wines and beer.

-- Cold sterilization of beverages and pharmaceuticals.
+- Cold disinfection of pharmaceuticals and beverages.

 - Pretreatment upstream of RO to remove suspended solids which can foul membranes.

-- Some types of effluent treatment.
+- Certain types of effluent treatment.

-- Some oil / water separation applications.
+- Certain oil and water separation applications.